Skip to main content

 Tip 2: Remember why you decided to quit

-Make a list of all the reasons why you want to stop smoking and put it somewhere you’ll see it.
-When you feel like you want to give up, remind yourself of why you are doing this and keep going!
+Whatever your reason to stop smoking, visualise it.
+Keep your reasons present, and work towards them.
+When you feel like giving up, remind yourself of why you are doing this and keep going!

 Tip 3: Use the money you save on cigarettes to treat yourself

 Make sure you actually see the money you save.
-Set up a special account or just start a ‘quitting jar’, to store the saved cash.
-Then for the fun part - deciding how to spend it.
+Set up a special bank account or just start a ‘quitting jar’ to store the saved cash.
+Then, for the fun part – deciding how to spend it.

 Tip 4: Quit with a friend